LayintonDev/airdrop/README.md

 - **Decimal Handling:** The implementation assumes that the decimals for token amounts are handled externally and that the `amount` parameter passed to the `claimAirDrop` function is already formatted correctly.

-- **Tree and Proof Generation:** The scripts provided (`createmerkletrees.js` and `createmerkleproof.js`) generate trees and proofs based on predefined values.
+- **Tree and Proof Generation:** The scripts provided (`generateMerkletrees.ts` and `generateMerkleproof.ts`) generate trees and proofs based on predefined values.
 You should modify the values to suit your airdrop requirements.

-- **Preimage Attack Protection:** The `_verifyProof` function in the `MerkleDrop` contract double-hashes the data to prevent second preimage attacks.
+- **Preimage Attack Protection:** The `_verifyProof` function in the `LayiAirdrop` contract double-hashes the data to prevent second preimage attacks.

-- **Active Airdrop Toggle:** The contract includes a `toggleActive` function that allows the owner to enable or disable the airdrop claiming process.

 ## Running Tests